nusatheme/nusatheme.github.io/docs/wandr/posts.md

 ---

 # Posts
-The **Journi** theme offers multiple layout options for single blog posts.
+The **Wandr** theme offers multiple layout options for single blog posts.
 Each layout is designed to enhance readability while giving your content a unique style.
 You can select your preferred layout when creating or editing a post.

 ## Default Single Post
 The **Default Single Post** layout is clean and minimal, focusing on the content.